 Organisations and individuals can apply to join the Coalition on this page.
 We encourage you to first read the information on the application process, membership types and application requirements, provided below.
+Please note that among other things, we require an established track-record of work on anti-corruption issues or other issues covered by the UN Convention against Corruption.
 The links to the application forms can be found at the bottom of this page.

 The Application Process

 - Applicants submit an online application (see below).

 - The application is assessed by the Vienna Hub Team to ensure the applicant meets the eligibility criteria for membership and will be contacted.

-- If the applicant is eligible, the application is then sent to the UNCAC Coalition Coordination Committee for its review.
+- If the applicant is eligible, the complete application is sent to the UNCAC Coalition Coordination Committee, which conducts four review rounds yearly.

 - Applicants are notified via email of the outcome of their application.